mediafinger/Locations/README.markdown

 ## Tests

-The specs use a default stub to not hit the API
+The specs use a default stub to not hit the API.

-## Next steps

-* Display a map with one location
-* Display a map with all nearby locations

-Displaying the map is an integral part, as it is demanded by the Google Geolocation API terms & conditions to display a map after making a request.

 ---